imullick/autoscheduler/instructions.md

 1. The code (.sh file)
 2. A CSV File

-Note - This tool was developed primarily for time tables and class links (timings as per the Thapar timetable).
+Note - This tool was developed primarily for time tables and class links (timings as per our college timetable, which are of course editable :) ).
 However, you can add more rows to the table of the CSV Document for any other meetings scheduled.
 Ensure that you add all rows above the last row.

 For MacOS users,